BestReviews is reader-supported and may earn an affiliate commission. Details

 Must be hand-washed in cold water.

 One size fits all.
 Remains firm on head.
 Protects ears and neck from UV rays.
-Diverse in fashion selection
+Has a wide range of different colorways so that you can match any style.

 Can run large.